60 Summer Outdoor Activities for Kids

 - Take a Heads or Tails Road Trip - Every time you get to an intersection, flip a coin to see if you're going right (heads) or left (tails).

-Schedule summer outdoor activities with an online sign up!
-SAMPLE.
+Schedule summer outdoor activities with an online sign up.
+View an Example

 - Aqua Limbo - Use the stream from a water hose as the stick for a game of limbo.